 What is an absentee leader?

-An absentee leader is someone in a leadership position who is psychologically absent from their responsibilities as a leader.
+An absentee leader is someone in a leadership position who is psychologically absent from their responsibilities.
 They are known as the “silent killers.”

 Here are some characteristics of an absentee leader: